Wills & Trusts Overview

 A horse

-Protecting the Ones Who Depend on You—Including Pets
+Protecting the Ones Who Depend on You in Asheville—Including Pets

 For many families, a beloved dog, cat, or horse is considered a family member, not just a pet.
 A pet or equine trust allows you to set aside funds specifically for their food, veterinary care, boarding, or training.
 Our wills & trusts attorneys in Asheville are here to help you create a plan to ensure your animals continue receiving the same level of care and attention after you are gone.
 This provides peace of mind, knowing that every family member is cared for.